5 Lesser-Known Benefits of Whole Grains

 Grains, as a primary source of carbohydrates, play a crucial role in providing the body with energy.
 The complex carbohydrates found in grains are digested more slowly than simple sugars, providing a steady and sustained release of energy.
 This is especially beneficial for maintaining energy levels throughout the day, supporting physical activity, and preventing the energy spikes and crashes associated with refined sugars.

 Whole grain foods supply carbohydrates, which are converted to energy that every cell in your body needs for peak function.
-Whole grains are also a source of B vitamins which the body requires to harness the energy stored in the carbohydrate you eat and turn it into fuel.
-Whole grains provide fiber, which keeps blood glucose levels steady, and helps prevent dips in energy levels.
+Whole grains are also a source of B vitamins, which the body requires to harness the energy stored in the carbohydrates that are eaten and turn it into fuel.
+Whole grains provide fiber, which keeps blood glucose levels steady and helps prevent dips in energy levels.
 Carbohydrates are the best source of energy for your brain and your muscles, and an insufficient intake can leave you feeling foggy, unable to focus, and low on motivation to be physically active

 4. Better Heart Health